 Why Red Bull Racers Are Faster

-A study by S. Adam Brasel and James Gips, professors at the Carroll School of Management at Boston College, conducted a fascinating study on the effect of the Red Bull brand on the racing performance of video game players.
+S. Adam Brasel and James Gips, professors at the Carroll School of Management at Boston College, conducted a fascinating study on the effect of the Red Bull brand on the racing performance of video game players.
 The only thing is if the racers had been driving actual cars instead of playing video games, many of them would have crashed and could have been severely injured, or worse.
 The researchers wrote that the Red Bull logo did indeed give the racers "wings," which might be mistaken for "a heavy dose of attitude."

 Here Is What Happened